chhsinnovation/ca_covid_county_spiders/docs/c9-setup.md

 `cat /home/ubuntu/.ssh/id_rsa.pub`

-Go to GitHub and [enter a new SSH key](https://github.com/settings/keys).
+Go to GitHub and [enter a new SSH key](https://github.com/settings/keys) into your account settings.
 Paste the output from the previous commmand into the `Key` section. `Title` can be whatever you like.

-Start up SSH agent.
+Back to Cloud9, start up the SSH agent.

 `eval $(ssh-agent -s)`